Nitrokey/nethsm-sdk-rs/docs/DefaultApi.md

 > health_alive_get()

-Retrieve wether NetHSM is alive (powered up).
+Retrieve whether NetHSM is fully started but not ready to take traffic.
 This corresponds to the state *Locked* or *Unprovisioned*.

 ### Parameters